 But it doesn’t end here.
 Once you have your ONE GOAL, you still need to figure out how to get there.
-Which is what we’ll talk about next week.
+Which is what we’ll talk about in part 2 of this series.

 -How to break your ONE GOAL down so you know what projects to work on on a monthly and weekly basis